joshi-chinmay-016/Simple-Calculator/README.md

 # Simple-Calculator
+Hello guys!
+I'm a beginner in web development.
-A simple calculator using HTML,CSS, Javascript.
+I made a simple calculator using HTML,CSS, Javascript.